MyAWS38/zf_111_support_php532_with_modulewizard/README.md

 Introduction
 ------------
-This is a simple application build ini Zend Framework 1.11 and added with MyModuleWizard version 1.0.0Beta3 You can create modules, install/uninstall, manage role, user, and setting priviledge for your modules.
+This is a simple application build in Zend Framework 1.11 and added with MyModuleWizard version 1.0.0Beta3 You can create modules, install/uninstall, manage role, user, and setting priviledge for your modules.

 Installation